CozyReef/chainlink-fall-2021-hackathon-submission/README.md

 # Chainlink Fall 2021 Hackathon Submission

-Note: Private repos have been shared with `Chainlink-DevRel`
+Note: Private repos have been shared with `Chainlink-DevRel`.
+If you'd like us to spin up a game instance of `Slingshot Sailors` please reach out to us at [@TheCozyReef](twitter.com/thecozyreef)

 A megaproject containing all of our repos for the Fall 2021 Chainlink Hackathon.